SilentException/starship-setup-linux/README.md

 # Starship (Star Fox 64 PC) Installation and Configuration Script

-This repository contains a Bash script to automate the installation and configuration of the Starship (Star Fox 64 PC) game/port for Linux.
+This repository contains a Bash script to automate the installation and configuration of the Starship (Star Fox 64 game PC port) on Linux.
 While it is specifically designed for the Steam Deck, it should work on most Linux distributions.

 The script provides a user-friendly setup experience with detailed instructions and prompts for manual steps when necessary.